 - a.
 On January 15, 2020, the Company conducted a public offering of its securities pursuant to which it issued 514,801 shares of its common stock and warrants to purchase up to 514,801 shares of common stock at an exercise price of \$3.76 per share for gross proceeds of \$2,000.
 The term of the warrants are five and a half years.
 The Company received net proceeds of \$1,694 after deducting placement agent fees and other offering expenses. - b.
+On May 8, 2020, the Company conducted a public offering of its securities pursuant to which it issued 1,925,001 shares of its common stock, pre funded warrants to purchase up to 2,620,453 shares of common stock at an exercise price of \$0.001 per share and five-year warrants to purchase up to 4,545,454 shares of common stock at an exercise price of \$1.10 per share for gross proceeds of \$5,000.
+The net proceeds to the Company from the offering were approximately \$4,300, after deducting placement agent's fees and other offering expenses payable by the Company.
+In addition, the Company issued to the placement agent five-year placement agent warrants to purchase 272,727 shares of common stock at an exercise price of \$1.375 per share. - c.
 In late 2019, a novel strain of COVID-19, also known as coronavirus, was reported in Wuhan, China.
 While initially the outbreak was largely concentrated in China, it has now spread to several other countries, including Israel, and infections have been reported globally.
 Many countries around the world, including in Israel, have significant governmental measures being implemented to control the spread of the virus, including temporary closure of businesses, severe restrictions on travel and the movement of people, and other material limitations on the conduct of business.
-These measures have resulted in work stoppages and other disruptions and the Company's marketing and sales activities have been adversely affected by the coronavirus outbreak.
-For example, the Company has three ongoing pilots with international retailers that have been halted, the Company is unable to participate in industry conferences and its ability to meet with potential customers is limited.
-The extent to which the coronavirus impacts our operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration and severity of the outbreak, and the actions that may be required to contain the coronavirus or treat its impact.
-In particular, the continued spread of the coronavirus globally, could adversely impact our operations and workforce, including the Company's marketing and sales activities and ability to raise additional capital, which in turn could have an adverse impact on the Company's business, financial condition and results of operation.
+These measures have resulted in work stoppages and other disruptions.
+The Company has implemented remote working and work place protocols for its employees in accordance with government requirements.
+In addition, while the Company has seen an increased demand for MySizeID, certain marketing and sales activities have been adversely affected by the coronavirus outbreak.
+For example, the Company has three ongoing pilots with international retailers that have been halted, the Company is unable to participate physically in industry conferences and its ability to meet with potential customers is limited.
+The extent to which the coronavirus impacts the Company's operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration and severity of the outbreak, and the actions that may be required to contain the coronavirus or treat its impact.
+In particular, the continued spread of the coronavirus globally, could materially adversely impact the Company's operations and workforce, including its marketing and sales activities and ability to raise additional capital, which in turn could have a material adverse impact on the Company's business, financial condition and results of operation.